-Since inception on September 7, 1999, we have been engaged in exploration and acquisition of mineral properties.
-Our company's principal capital resources have been acquired through issuance of common stock and from shareholder loans.
+capital resources have been acquired through issuance of common stock and from shareholder loans.

-At June 30,2003, we had positive working capital deficit of \$13,583 compared to working capital of \$2,893 at June 30, 2002.
-This change is primarily the result of professional fee incurred maintaining the corporate entity.
+At June 30, 2003, we had a working capital deficit of \$13,583 compared to working capital of \$2,793 at June 30, 2002.
+This change is primarily the result of professional fees incurred maintaining the corporate entity.

-At June 30, 2003, our company's had total assets of \$4,502 consisting of mainly cash, mining claims and office equipment, which compares with our assets at June 30, 2002 of \$8,274, similarly constituted of mostly cash.
+At June 30, 2003, we had total assets of \$4,502 consisting of mainly cash, mining claims and office equipment, which compares with our assets at June 30, 2002 of \$8,274, similarly comprised largely of cash, mining claims and office equipment.

-At June 30, 2003, we had total liabilities increase to \$15,356, up from \$926 at June 30, 2002, primarily reflecting the legal and audit expenses.
+At June 30, 2003, total liabilities were \$15,356, compared to \$926 at June 30, 2002.
+The increase was primarily due to professional fees for legal and audit expenses.

-Our company has had revenues from inception.
-Although there is insufficient capital to fully explore and develop mineral properties, the Company expects to survive and exploit its resources possible funding sources including sales of its securities and shareholder loans.
+We have had no revenues from inception.
+Although there is insufficient capital to fully explore and develop mineral properties, we expect to survive and exploit our resources possible funding sources including sales of our securities and shareholder loans.
 There are at present no such plans.
-Our Company has no long-term debt.
+We have no long-term debt.